kxuxin/GGC-STaRS.github.io/merchandise.md

 ---
-layout: about
+layout: 404
 title: Merchandise
 permalink: /merchandise/
 ---

-Here is the list of t-shirt contest
+Here is the list of merchandise items